-S. K. Bhaskar, PhD Acting Dean
+S. K. Bhaskar, PhD Associate Dean

-dean-asia@umgc.edu
+citdean@umgc.edu

-The School of Cybersecurity and Information Technology will be the preferred provider of career-enhancing higher education, preparing a modern workforce in cybersecurity, information technology, and related emerging technologies.
+The School of Cybersecurity and Information Technology will be the preferred provider of careerenhancing higher education, preparing a modern workforce in cybersecurity, information technology, and related emerging technologies.
 Our courses and programs will be innovative and industry-relevant for all learners at the university.